Our Med-Peds Clinic

 - Multidisciplinary clinic team provides coordinated, compassionate care for all our patients.
-Our team includes physicians, a nurse practitioner, clinical support staff, medical assistants, registered nurses, lactation nurses, social workers, a care manager, a depression care manager, pharmacists, and a diabetes education nurse.
+Our team includes physicians, a nurse practitioner, clinical support staff, medical assistants, registered nurses, lactation nurse, social worker, a care manager, a depression care manager, pharmacists, and a diabetes education nurse.

 - Even balance of pediatric to adult patients, which we intentionally sustain by always remaining open to newborns.
-Our residents easily meet the pediatric and internal medicine ACGME clinic requirements!
+Our residents easily meet and exceed the pediatric and internal medicine ACGME clinic requirements!

 - Diverse patient population and clinical experiences!

 - Payor mix of 65% Medicaid/Medicare, 30% private insurers, and 5% indigent care.